cth166/sqts-template/README.md

 While `Sequelize5.X` has already added TypeScript support, It will make you upset when you want to use [**mixins**.](https://sequelize.org/docs/v6/core-concepts/assocs/#special-methodsmixins-added-to-instances) In other words, if you organize your each model in a separate file.  you can only use half of mixins because of the circular reference.
 When the associations are complex, It's unrealistic to put so many models in only one `.js/.ts` file.

-`Sequelize-Typescript` resolve this problem by using a getter function.
+`Sequelize-Typescript` resolved this problem by using a getter function.
+And just a slight change in writing in  [**lazy loading**.](https://sequelize.org/docs/v6/core-concepts/assocs/#fetching-associations---eager-loading-vs-lazy-loading)

 **In Sequelize(bad error)**